isomerpages/sp-cdio/_our-work/CDIO in Asia/CDIO in Asia.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Visited Batangas State University in the Philippines to pilot the Peer-to-Peer
-Support on Education in Sustainable Development.
-Oversee the conduction of Co-Leader Election, application to join CDIO Asia, and presentation to host ARM.
-Conducted activities for participants: workshops, sharing sessions</p>
+Support on Education in Sustainable Development.</p>
 </td>
 </tr>
 <tr>